buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/PropertySets/Pset_MechanicalFastenerAnchorBolt.md

 # Pset_MechanicalFastenerAnchorBolt

-Properties common to different types of anchor bolts.
+Properties common to different types of anchor bolts.<!-- end of definition -->